Carl Bernstein: Early life and career

-Bernstein was born to a secular Jewish family in Washington, D.C., the son of Sylvia (née Walker) and Alfred Bernstein.
+Bernstein was born to a secular Jewish family in Washington, D.C.
+He was the son of Sylvia (née Walker) and Alfred Bernstein.
 Both his parents were civil-rights activists and members of the Communist Party USA in the 1940s.
 He attended Montgomery Blair High School in Silver Spring, Maryland, where he worked as circulation and exchange manager for the school's newspaper Silver Chips.
 He began his journalism career at the age of 16 when he became a copyboy for The Washington Star and moved "quickly through the ranks".
 The Star, however, unofficially required a college degree to write for the paper.

 At the University of Maryland, College Park, he was a reporter for the school's independent daily, The Diamondback.
 However, Bernstein was dismissed from the university after the fall 1964 semester for bad grades.

 In 1965, Bernstein left the Star to become a full-time reporter for the Elizabeth Daily Journal in New Jersey.
 While there, he won first prize in New Jersey's press association for investigative reporting, feature writing, and news on a deadline.
 In 1966, Bernstein left New Jersey and began reporting for The Washington Post, where he covered every aspect of local news and became known as one of the paper's best writing stylists.